ChrisDud0257/AFINE/README.md

 |:--:|:--:|
 |A-FINE|[Google Drive](https://drive.google.com/drive/folders/14cDC0xUOdABMkV_wsDupn6rFePJslGun?usp=drive_link)|

-As for each parts in the download link, we will give detailed descriptions about what they are and how to use them.
+As for each part in the download link, we will give detailed descriptions about what they are and how to use them.

 ## ⚡ TODO